 Hi, I’m Jim Gressinger.
-I want you to join me on Southern Arizona Guide’s exclusive Bisbee Overnight Tour.
+Please join me on Southern Arizona Guide’s exclusive Bisbee Overnight Tour.
 This will be a boutique tour.
 Many of the places we will visit will be open only to our small group.
-Here’s a sample of what we are planning for your enjoyment. … Continue reading
+Here’s a sample of what we are planning for your enjoyment. • Three fine … Continue reading

 Years ago, when Jim and I visited Bisbee for the second or third time, we had occasion to stay overnight at the Copper Queen to seek out the ghosts of Bisbee, who were said to inhabit this century old grande dame hotel.
 We were given an impromptu tour of the … Continue reading